ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

     :param l: (int32) index of the layer
     :rtype: (float32) lr

-.. function:: Hierarchy.setEGroupRadius(self, l, groupRadius)
+.. function:: Hierarchy.setELRadius(self, l, lRadius)

-    Set the groupRadius of an encoder (E), determines how distributed the representation can be
+    Set the lRadius of an encoder (E), determines how distributed the representation can be

     :param l: (int32) index of the layer
-    :param groupRadius: (int32) value to set
+    :param lRadius: (int32) value to set

-.. function:: Hierarchy.getEGroupRadius(self, l)
+.. function:: Hierarchy.getELRadius(self, l)

-    Get the groupRadius of an encoder (E), determines how distributed the representation can be
+    Get the lRadius of an encoder (E), determines how distributed the representation can be

     :param l: (int32) index of the layer
-    :rtype: (int32) groupRadius
+    :rtype: (int32) lRadius

 .. function:: Hierarchy.setDScale(self, l, scale)